KatsuteDev/Background/HELP.md

 Backgrounds are not removed on extension disable or uninstall, you must run the **Background: Uninstall** command to remove backgrounds.

-### Options not working for editor/sidebar/panel

-*`background.useWindowOptionsForAllBackgrounds` is deprecated, do not use it.*

-Options will not change if `background.useWindowOptionsForAllBackgrounds` is set to `true`, either change the options for window or set `background.useWindowOptionsForAllBackgrounds` to `false`.

 ### Background doesn't work on window buttons (minimize/maximize/close) [#178](https://github.com/KatsuteDev/Background/issues/178)

 These buttons are controlled by the system and not VSCode; and can not be modified by this extension.